 What are central battery emergency lights

 The central battery itself will have one or more batteries and supply the lights with either 24V, 50V, 110V or 240V.
 The system comes in either maintained or non-maintained.
 It is also the point where you control the testing and monitoring.
 The central battery emergency lights must be connected to the battery with fire rated cables.
+Otherwise if a fire burnt through the cables then all the connected emergency lights would go out.

 Why central battery and not self contained emergency lights